pstyp/fortuneteller/README.md

 * (凶): curse (indicates that the user will be rather unlucky)
 * (大凶): great curse (indicates that the user will be extremely unlucky)

+My initial idea for this project was sligtly different as I wanted to include more results.
+However, in the end, I settled for only four choices in order to simplify my code.
+This was largely due to heavy time contraints

 ## Second implementation

 As part of my presentation, I am required to make a push to my GitHub repository and demonstrate that Jenkins will rebuild my application with minimal downtime.
 I made slight changes to all services.
 For service 1, I changed the background.
 Service 2 can generate letters A, B and C in this implemenation.
-Service 3 can generate letters X, Y, Z. I also slightly changed the output of service 4.
+Service 3 can generate letters X, Y, Z. I also slightly changed the output of service 4 (added a short comment).
 As there are far more code options in this implementation, the user is far more likely to get '(大凶): great curse' as their fortune.
 In other words, the aim of this implemetation is to drastically decrease the chance of receiving other results.

 ## Architecture